Varcklen/DemoKnight/README.md

 # DemoKnight

 DemoKnight is one of the first Unity projects I created when I learned the editor.
+This project was created in the summer of 2021.

 <b>What is the game?</b><br>
 You control a square man with a sword who can move around in a closed room and attack.
 Your goal is to defeat as many opponents as possible before dying.
 Opponents are diamond-shaped men, which may differ slightly in color and behavior (some run faster and attack, and some do more damage).